Massive quantum systems as interfaces of quantum mechanics and gravity: Theoretical frameworks for modeling massive quantum systems in the laboratory

 \subsection{Quantum metrology with massive quantum systems}

-Since gravity is an extremely weak effect, it is crucial for test such as those described in Sec.~\ref{sec:State-of-the-art} that we develop accurate measurement tools that can help quantify the sensitivity that can be achieved with a specific quantum sensor.
+Since gravity is extremely weak, we may sometimes wish to quantify the sensitivity of a quantum sensor to ensure it is powerful enough.
 The main tool used for this is quantum estimation theory, also referred to as quantum metrology.
-We outline the key concepts and refer to the following reviews for more detailed reading~\cite{paris2009quantum, clerk2010introduction, toth2014quantum}.
+We here outline the key concepts and refer to the following reviews for more detailed reading~\cite{paris2009quantum, clerk2010introduction, toth2014quantum}.
 Detection methods for optomechanical systems are reviewed in~\cite{poot2012mechanical}.
 Many of these tools are used for precision tests of gravity (see Sec.~\ref{sec:quantum:enhanced:sensing}).